Merced Dog Bite Lawyer

-If you’ve been bitten by a dog in California, it is likely that the law is on your side.
+If you’ve been bitten by a dog in California, the law is likely on your side.
 California law provides that the owners of dogs have strict liability for the injuries their pets cause.
 Under these strict liability laws, injured parties do not need to establish negligence.
-This is different from most cases of personal injury and is a big help to people with dog bite claims.
+This differs from most cases of personal injury and is a big help to people with dog bite claims.

-However, having a lawyer on your side as soon as possible can also greatly help with getting the repayments that you deserve for the injuries you or your loved ones have suffered.
+However, having a lawyer on your side as soon as possible can also significantly help you get the repayments you deserve for the injuries you or your loved ones have suffered.
 A lawyer with experience handling dog bite cases will be able to take care of the details of your case, allowing you to focus on recovery.
 Additionally, a good dog bite lawyer will know all the types of recompense you are eligible to claim and will be able to ensure that nothing is overlooked.Choosing an Attorney

-While dealing with the recovery process, it can be difficult to complete even simple daily tasks like getting your kids to school, doing housework, or cooking.
+While dealing with recovery, completing simple daily tasks like getting your kids to school, doing housework, or cooking can be challenging.
 On top of all this, those recovering from dog bites often need to spend time in physical therapy sessions.
-Managing your recovery process and looking for the right lawyer at the same time can feel overwhelming.
+Managing your recovery process and looking for the right lawyer simultaneously can feel overwhelming.

-A good first step in finding the right lawyer to represent you is making sure that your attorney has extensive experience with handling California dog bite cases.
-An experienced lawyer will have an intimate understanding of how to best investigate, prepare, prove, and argue your case.
-Another important thing to consider is whether or not you are personally comfortable with your lawyer, if you don’t feel like you can communicate well with your attorney, it may lead to difficulties later on.
-I encourage you to keep reading about my firm here on my website if you want to learn more about my practice.
-If you’d like to speak with me for free advice about your case, you can call (209) 227-1931 and ask to talk with Ed Smith.What Losses Can I Be Compensated For?
+An excellent first step in finding the right lawyer to represent you is ensuring that your attorney has extensive experience handling California dog bite cases.
+An experienced lawyer will understand how best to investigate, prepare, prove, and argue your case.
+Another essential thing to consider is whether you are comfortable with your lawyer.
+If you don’t feel like you can communicate well with your attorney, it may lead to difficulties later on.
+I encourage you to keep reading about my firm here on my website to learn more about my practice.
+If you’d like to speak with me for free advice about your case, call (209) 227-1931 and ask to talk with Ed Smith.What Losses Can I Be Compensated For?

 Many people don’t realize just how serious dog bites can be.
-Many dogs are naturally able to tear flesh with their teeth and have strong chest and jaw muscles that can cause major injuries.
-Some of the severe injuries that dog bite survivors suffer include nerve damage, post-traumatic stress disorder, disfigurement, scarring, amputation injuries, and more.
-Even a small dog bite has the potential to cause a possibly fatal infection.
+Many dogs can naturally tear flesh with their teeth and have muscular chest and jaw muscles that can cause significant injuries.
+Some severe injuries that dog bite survivors suffer include nerve damage, post-traumatic stress disorder, disfigurement, scarring, amputation injuries, and more.
+Even a tiny dog bite can cause a possibly fatal infection.

-Because of the severity of these injuries, those bitten by dogs are often able to claim payments for a wide variety of losses.
+Because of the severity of these injuries, those bitten by dogs can often claim payments for various losses.
 Recoverable dog bite damages include: